shadowed1/Aurora/README.md

 `aurora cursor 32` will set the cursor to 32px. <br>

  Customize to your liking.
 Applying changes requires restarting app. <br><br>

+ ### How it works:

+- Borealis offers hardware acceleration support that makes Crostini's poor performance untenable.
+- Downloads Flatpak and its required dependencies from Arch's repository.
+- Extracts Flatpak to ~/opt/flatpak and its dependencies to ~/opt/flatpak-deps
+- Adds .bashrc for flatpak commands to actually work.
+- Steam can be closed entirely as long as an app is running.